Gx-Series optimises TIJ printing for Chestny ZNAK crypto code compliance.

 The high-speed nature of TIJ printing makes it the preferred choice for pharmaceutical manufacturers creating Data Matrix codes, over alternatives such as laser and thermal transfer overprinting (TTO).
 With Domino’s Gx-Series, manufacturers will be able to achieve fast-paced, high-quality printing of crypto codes at grade B or above.

 “Under the Chestny ZNAK legislation, manufacturers are required to achieve Data Matrix printing at grade C or above,” continues Vansteenkiste.
 “However, relying on a grade C rating leaves no margin for error.
-This is why we have optimized our Gx-Series to achieve grade B or above, to ensure a product that is compliant with the Russian legislation and accepted for sale, while reducing the risk of rejects.”
+This is why we have optimised our Gx-Series to achieve grade B or above, to ensure a product that is compliant with the Russian legislation and accepted for sale, while reducing the risk of rejects.”

 It is expected that by 2024, the Russian track and trace system will cover all industries, from cigarettes and medications to clothing and child nutrition.
 This means that all manufacturers within the country, producing products for sale at home, and all those outside of Russia manufacturing items for sale within the country will need to be compliant.

 “Domino is committed to helping manufacturers be sustainable, cut waste, and increase yields while ensuring compliance with legislation to protect consumers,” says Craig Stobie, Director Global Strategic Sectors, Domino.
-“By recognizing the difficulty in printing larger-size 2D codes and developing a solution to meet this requirement we are helping our customers to be compliant with the Chestny ZNAK and other new and upcoming legislation.”
+“By recognising the difficulty in printing larger-size 2D codes and developing a solution to meet this requirement we are helping our customers to be compliant with the Chestny ZNAK and other new and upcoming legislation.”

 “Our identification coding solutions provide extensive supply chain validation and control, from protecting the consumer against counterfeit products, including pharmaceuticals, to supporting the UNSDG goal of ‘ensuring healthy lives and promoting well-being,” concludes Stobie.